Lamar station (Amtrak)

 Lamar station is a train station in Lamar, Colorado served by Amtrak.
 It is served by Amtrak's Southwest Chief line.
 It was originally built in 1907 by the Atchison, Topeka and Santa Fe Railway.
-The current station is designed in a manner similar to that of Garden City station in Kansas, and also serves as the Lamar Visitor's Center.
+The current station is designed in a manner similar to that of Garden City station in Kansas, and also serves as the Lamar Visitor Center.
 In 2019 it was added to the National Register of Historic Places.